ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Possible values:

--   0 — Nested column is flattened to separate arrays.
+-   1 — Nested column is flattened to separate arrays.
--   1 — Nested column is flattened to a singe array of tuples.
+-   0 — Nested column stays a single array of tuples.

 Default value: `1`.